-Any of these events could prevent us from achieving or maintaining market acceptance of the affected product candidate and could substantially increase the costs of commercializing our product candidates.
+Any of these events could prevent us from achieving or maintaining market acceptance of DSUVIA or, if approved, Zalviso, and could substantially increase the costs of commercializing our products.

-Additional time may be required to obtain U.S. regulatory approval for DSUVIA and ZALVISO because they are drug/device combination products.
+Additional time may be required to obtain U.S. regulatory approval for Zalviso because it is a drug/device combination product candidate.

-DSUVIA and ZALVISO are combination product candidates with both drug and device components.
+DSUVIA and Zalviso are combination products with both drug and device components.
 The FDA requires both the drug and device components of combination product candidates to be reviewed as part of an NDA submission.
-There are very few examples of the FDA approval process for drug/device combination products such as DSUVIA and ZALVISO.
-As a result, we have in the past, and may in the future, experience delays in the development and commercialization of both DSUVIA and ZALVISO due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device combination product approval under an NDA.
-For example, the DSUVIA CRL received from the FDA in October 12, 2017 contains requests for additional information and testing of DSUVIA to assess the safety of DSUVIA dosed at the maximum amount described in the proposed label in at least 50 patients.
-AcelRx had a Type A post-action meeting with the FDA on January 26, 2018 to discuss the topics covered in the CRL and to clarify the path to move towards resubmission of the DSUVIA NDA, which we expect to resubmit in the second quarter of 2018, following the completion of an HF study to validate the revised DFU.
+There are very few examples of the FDA approval process for drug/device combination products such as DSUVIA and Zalviso.
+As a result, we have in the past, experienced delays in the development and commercialization of DSUVIA, and may in the future, experience delays in the development and commercialization of Zalviso, due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device combination product approval under an NDA.
+For example, we originally submitted the NDA for DSUVIA in December 2016.
+In October 2017, we received a CRL from the FDA for DSUVIA which contained requests for additional information and testing of DSUVIA to assess the safety of DSUVIA dosed at the maximum amount described in the proposed label in at least 50 patients.
+AcelRx had a Type A post-action meeting with the FDA in January 2018 to discuss the topics covered in the CRL and to clarify the path to move towards resubmission of the DSUVIA NDA.
+In the Type A meeting, we discussed a proposal to address the safety of DSUVIA dosed at the maximum amount by reducing the maximum dose in the proposed label.
+In April 2018, we completed the HF study to validate the revised Directions for Use, or DFU, and in May 2018, we resubmitted the DSUVIA NDA.
+As a result, the DSUVIA NDA was not approved by the FDA until November 2018.

-Except for ZALVISO approval in Europe, we cannot predict when we will obtain regulatory approval to commercialize any of our product candidates, if at all, and we cannot, therefore, predict the timing of any future revenue.
+We cannot predict when we will obtain regulatory approval to commercialize Zalviso, if at all, and we cannot, therefore, predict the timing of any future associated revenue.